infnada/SysOS/README.md

     - Full integration with `VMware vCenter`/`ESXi` nodes and `VM`s.
     - Full integration with `NetApp` storage.
     - Full integration with `K8s` and `Docker`.
+    - Manage all your standalone nodes (`Linux`, `Windows` and `SNMP`).
+    - Generate `PCI Compilance` reports
+- Infrastructure as Code
     - Full integration with `Ansible`.
     - Full integration with `Terraform`.
-    - Manage all your standalone nodes (`Linux`, `Windows` and `SNMP`).
-    - Generate `PCI Compilance` reports
 - VMware Remote Console
     - Connect to any managed Virtual Machine!
 - Backups Manager